.6 to .8 FTE Position

-The Student Mentor acts as an adult guide who listens and assists students in learning to make healthy choices that unfold their full potential.
-The Student Mentor acts as a resource forstudents in developing positive self-esteem and helps students identify behavior patterns that may hinder their success.
+The Student Mentor acts as a resource to support students as they journey through four years of high school education during their adolescent years.
+He/she acts as a resource for students in developing positive self-esteem, helps students identify behavior patterns that may hinder their success, and is an adult guide to assist students in learning to make healthy choices that unfold their full potential.
+One of the main objectives of the Student Mentor is to help the students identify their inner moral compasses.
 The Student Mentor also organizes meetings with students, parents and faculty regarding student behavior outside the norm of acceptability.
-The Student Mentor refers students and families to outside counselors when on-going counseling is called for.
-One of the main objectives of the Student Mentor is to help the students identify their inner moral compass.
+He/she refers students and families to outside counselors when on-going counseling is called for.

-This position is not for the faint hearted.
-The successful candidate will have a vision of the direction education must take in order to speak meaningfully to the children of today and a developmental understanding of the adolescent.
+The Student Mentor will have a vision of the direction education must take in order to speak meaningfully to the teenager of today and a developmental understanding of the adolescent.
 The ability to teach a high school class will be considered as this gives the mentor a way to get to know students in the classroom.

-- Manages crises for student situations; contacts CPS; deals with outside professionals that are working with our students such as therapists, medical doctors, psychiatrists andsocial workers.
+- Manage crises for student situations; contact CPS; deal with outside professionals who are working with our students such as therapists, medical doctors, psychiatrists and social workers.

 - Support the 12th grade in their exiting process through graduation, including co-teaching the Senior Seminar Class.

 - Recruit, train and support the Student Peer Education program all year.

 - Act as Kitch Scholar Coordinator: The school offers 3-4 full scholarships each year to increase diversity within the student body.
 The Kitch Scholar students are often in outside support programs such as SMART, A Better Chance, etc and the School Mentor acts as the liaison.
 In addition, if needed, the Mentor coordinates with families, CPS, foster families, social workers, Child Advocates, lawyers etc. on behalf of the school and the scholars.
 The Student Mentor may be the academic advisor for most or all Kitch Scholars.